You want to write a bestseller. Just admit it.

 He explains how he came to the realization of the “unfair advantage” and understood why the first versions of his two novels did not work and have been constantly rejected.

 Now, he has written over 30 novels and sold over 10 million copies worldwide.

-But what is this “unfair advantage” that apparently took him from writing average stories to climbing the bestseller list?
+But what is his secret of success – this “unfair advantage” that apparently took him from writing average stories to climbing the bestseller list?

 The principle of transformational fiction